 Right.

-And now we have a debt ceiling vote coming, and then we have uh certainly a a vote on the president's economic plan.
+And now we have a debt ceiling vote coming and then we have certainly a vote on the president's economic plan.

 And I don't think it's that complicated.

-Why do I expect they're gonna screw that up too?
+Why do I expect they're going to screw that up too?

-Well, you might be, although I must say I thought Secretary Manuchin, the Secretary of the Treasury was very good this weekend in describing the bill, describing the way in which economic growth would score it.
+Well, you might be, although I must say, I thought Secretary Mnuchin, the Secretary of the Treasury, was very good this weekend in describing the bill, describing the way in which economic growth would score it.

-I mean, one of the points I've been making is the Congressional Budget Office baseline is down at around slightly less than two percent real growth.
+I mean, one of the points I've been making is the Congressional Budget Office baseline is down at around slightly less than 2% real growth.

 And I think the administration is currently moving in the right direction.

-I do believe that there is a going to be a drive in September to get the bill out of the ways and means committee and through the House, and that the Senate uh by the time they finish a continuing resolution uh by September thirtieth, the Senate will pivot, and I think they will take it up the first two weeks in so in October.
+I do believe that there is going to be a drive in September to get the bill out of the Ways and Means Committee and through the House, and that the Senate, by the time they finish a continuing resolution by September 30th, the Senate will pivot.

-And that would be uh just a huge boost to the economy and a huge boost to uh the Republican prospects in two thousand eighteen.
+And that would be just a huge boost to the economy and a huge boost to the Republican prospects in 2018.

-But on these two issues, getting the economy that the president wants on track to create jobs and increased revenues and economic growth, I think is so important.
+But on these two issues, getting the economy that the president wants on track to create jobs and increase revenues and economic growth, I think is so important.

-Um but also they kind of failed there was a colossal fail on on health care.
+It was a colossal fail on health care.

-Oh, I think that's right, and I think I think the President Trump knows that, and I think he's gonna focus on it.
+And I think that President Trump knows that, and I think he's going to focus on it.

-And my guess is you're gonna see that get be part of the package before the end of the year, that there will be some some legislation that comes together that includes the wall.
+And my guess is you're going to see that be part of the package before the end of the year, that there will be some legislation that comes together that includes the wall.

-Uh I think that there's no question the people I talk to in the White House all understand that this is uh literally uh unchallengeable.
+I think that there's no question the people I talk to in the White House all understand that this is literally unchallengeable.

-It has to happen, and they are trying to communicate to the Hill, look uh you you tell me what you want, and I'll tell you uh how how many miles of the wall it's gonna take to get it.
+And they are trying to communicate to the Hill, look, you tell me what you want, and I'll tell you how many miles of the wall it's going to take to get it.

 I'm drifting your way.